chrisdlangton/xornlpcrack/README.md

 Feature:

 - uses NLP for filtering meaningful guesses
+- control the threshold of english words in results
 - will try to guess secret key lengths
 - brute forces all possible keys
 - can also securely generate an XOR ciphertext